A Tale of Two Cities

 Mikael Burke (Director, he/him/anything respectful) is a Black, queer director, deviser, and educator based in Chicago.
 A Princess Grace Award-winner in Theatre (2017) and Jeff Award-winning director (2024), his recent credits include Milo Imagines the World by Christian Magby, Christian Albright and Terry Guest (rolling world premiere: Chicago Children’s Theatre and Children’s Theatre Company, Minneapolis), King James by Rajiv Joseph (Forward Theatre, Madison), Oak by Terry Guest (Urbanite Theatre, World Premiere), Othello by William Shakespeare (Theatreworks Colorado Springs), Short Shakes!
 Romeo & Juliet (Chicago Shakespeare Theatre), Notes from the Field by Anna Deveare Smith (TimeLine Theatre, Chicago Premiere), The Salvagers by Harrison David Rivers (Yale Repertory Theatre, World Premiere), Tambo & Bones by Dave Harris (Refracted Theatre Company, Chicago Premiere, winner of eight Jeff Awards), Blues for an Alabama Sky by Pearl Cleage (Remy Bumppo Theatre Company), Clyde’s by Lynn Nottage (Theaterworks Hartford), and The Magnolia Ballet by Terry Guest (About Face Theatre, Chicago Premiere, winner of two Jeff Awards).
 Burke has also been recognized with a Black Theatre Alliance Award for Directing (2022), and as one of Newcity Magazine’s 50 Players of Chicago in 2023 and 2025.
 Burke is an artistic associate at Remy Bumppo Theatre Company, as well as at About Face Theatre, where he previously served as associate artistic director.
 He’s also an adjunct faculty member at DePaul University and Roosevelt University, and a member of SDC.
 Burke earned his MFA in Directing from The Theatre School at DePaul University. mklburke.com

 Ellie Fey (Lead Electrician, she/her) is a 23 year old Chicago based lighting designer and electrician.
 She graduated from The Theatre School at DePaul University in 2023 with a BFA in lighting design.
-Ellie’s design credits include By the Way, Meet Vera Stark (The Artistic Home) The Cottage (Citadel Theatre), Hindsight (KOR Productions), Fizz and Ginger (Chicago Fringe Opera), Prelude to a Kiss (Theater Above the Law), Sentinels (CPA Theatricals), and Witch (The Artistic Home), for which she received a Non-Equity Jeff Award nomination.
-In the coming months, she will be designing Tell Me on a Sunday at Theo Ubique Cabaret Theater, and The Lifespan of a Fact at Oil Lamp Theater.
+Ellie’s design credits Lobby Hero (Shattered Globe Theater), Tell Me on a Sunday (Theo Ubique Cabaret Theater), The Lifespan of a Fact (Oil Lamp Theater), By the Way, Meet Vera Stark (The Artistic Home), The Cottage (Citadel Theatre), Fizz and Ginger (Chicago Fringe Opera), Hindsight (KOR Productions), Prelude to a Kiss (Theater Above the Law), and Witch (The Artistic Home), for which she received a Non-Equity Jeff Award nomination.
+In the coming months, she will be designing MedeaMedeaMedea at Theatre Evolve, and Turn of the Screw at The Music School at DePaul University.
 You can check out her portfolio at www.elliemfeydesigns.com.

 Sandy Shinner+ (Producing Artistic Director, she/her) joined Shattered Globe Theatre in October 2013 as the theatre’s first Producing Artistic Director.
 Her SGT directing credits include Deborah Zoe Laufer’s Be Here Now, Will Snider’s How to Use a Knife, Scott McPherson’s Marvin’s Room, and Sally Nemeth’s Mill Fire.
 The former Associate Artistic Director of Victory Gardens Theater, she created the nationally known IGNITION!
 Festival, served as co-director of the Access Project, and, with former Artistic Director Dennis Zacek and former Managing Director Marcelle McVay, accepted the 2001 Regional Theater Tony Award on behalf of Victory Gardens.
 She has directed over 85 plays at theaters including Victory Gardens, Remy Bumppo, American Blues, the University of Virginia, Actors Theater of Louisville’s Humana Festival, Steppenwolf’s First Look Repertory of New Work, New York’s 78th Street Theater Lab, and the Sacramento Theater Company, among others.
 Her production of Trying by Joanna McClelland Glass transferred to New York, and her direction was nominated for the Joe A. Callaway Award.
 Shinner received the 2013 Kathryn V. Lamkey Spirit Award from the Equal Employment Opportunity Committee of Actors’ Equity Association for her commitment to diversity and non-traditional casting.
 She has been recognized as one of “50 Top Players” by Newcity and a “Chicagoan of the Year” by the Chicago Tribune.
 She is an adjunct professor at DePaul’s Theatre School, and an Ambassador for the National New Play Network.